bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 >We can train a new model to predict the errors made by the original model.

 Now, given any predictive model, we can improve its accuracy by first, training a new model to predict its current errors.
 Then, forming a new improved model whose output is the fine-tuned version of the original prediction.
 The improved model, which requires the outputs of both the *original model* and the *error-predicting model*, is now considered an ensemble of the two.
+In gradient boosting, this is repeated arbitrary number of times to continually improve the model's accuracy.
+This repeated process forms the crux of gradient boosting.

 ### An Ensemble of Weak Learners